stevetowers08/leadflow/docs/CORE/APP_OVERVIEW.md

 ## Business Model

-Empowr CRM is a recruitment-focused customer relationship management system designed to streamline the process of finding, contacting, and converting companies into clients for recruitment services.
+RECRUITEDGE is a recruitment-focused customer relationship management system designed to streamline the process of finding, contacting, and converting companies into clients for recruitment services.

 ### Business Flow